Main Characters

 - "The Pizza Delivery from Beyond" (comic)

 The Hex Girls are an all female eco-goth rock band who first appear in Scooby-Doo and the Witch's Ghost.
-Asked to perform at the Oakhaven Fall Harvest Festival, the girls meet Shaggy and Scooby while the guys were on their way home from Jack's restaurant, who believe they are real witches.
+Asked to perform at the Oakhaven Fall Harvest Festival, the girls meet Shaggy and Scooby while the guys were on their way home from Jack's restaurant.
+Due to their vampiric appearance, Shaggy and Scooby believe they are real witches.
 They were an instrumental part of solving the mystery of Sarah Ravencroft's ghost.

 In Scooby-Doo and Guess Who?, the gang helps out Thorn, Luna and Dusk stop the ghost of Ester Moonkiller, who has put Thorn and Luna into a trance of being ultra girly and ungothy.
-Thorn is portrayed as much more violent in this adaption, as she admits to trashing her own house eight times in the past week for fun, and has a tranquilizer gun for if she gets too wild, labeled "in case of Thorn."
+Thorn is portrayed as much more violent in this adaption.
+She admits to trashing her own house eight times in the past week for fun, and has a tranquilizer gun for if she gets too wild, labeled "in case of Thorn."

 In Velma season 2, Thorn is a retired singer who has a daughter named Amber.